bids-standard/bep001/Proposal_RepetitionTime.md

 - acquire a single volume in section 8.3.3 and to distinguish it from
 - `RepetitionTimeExcitation`.
 + *`RepetitionTimePreparation`: The period of time in seconds that it takes a
-+ preparation pulse block (prepulse) to re-appear at the beginning of the succeeding
++ preparation pulse block (prepulse or train of prepulses) to re-appear at the beginning of the succeeding
 + (essentially identical) pulse sequence.
-A prepulse can refer one of the following:
+Common examples of prepulses are:
 +   `Inversion prepulse`: An (spatially selective or non-selective) inversion RF pulse
 +   applied prior to the excitation pulse to prepare a desired tissue contrast.
 Typically
 +   to create higher levels of T1 weighting.